Explainer: Why Germany wants a merger to underpin Deutsche Bank

 Commerzbank, like Deutsche, has struggled to rebound, and German officials say it is vulnerable to a foreign takeover.
 If an international rival snapped it up, that would increase competition for Deutsche on its home turf.

-Berlin also wants to keep Commerzbank’s specialty - the funding of medium-sized companies, the backbone of the economy - in German hands.
+Berlin also wants to keep Commerzbank’s speciality - the funding of medium-sized companies, the backbone of the economy - in German hands.

 The merged bank would have roughly 1.8 trillion euros in assets, such as loans and investments, and a market value of about 25 billion euros ($28 billion).
 It would have one fifth of the German retail banking market.

-Together, Deutsche and Commerzbank operate 2,500 branches in Germany and employ 140,000 people worldwide.
-A merger puts at least 10,000 jobs at risk, according to unions.
+Together, Deutsche and Commerzbank employ 140,000 people worldwide.
+A merger would put tens of thousands of jobs at risk, according to unions.

 Proponents of a merger include the German government and U.S. investor Cerberus, which is a shareholder in both banks.
-Opponents include some other shareholders in Deutsche Bank and labor unions.
+Opponents include some other shareholders in Deutsche Bank and labour unions.

-Deutsche’s chief executive officer Christian Sewing would prefer to have more time to stabilize the bank before taking on a merger, people familiar with the matter have said.
+Deutsche’s chief executive officer Christian Sewing would prefer to have more time to stabilise the bank before taking on a merger, people familiar with the matter have said.

+On March 17, both banks held management board meetings and confirmed they were in talks about a merger, though both warned that a deal was far from certain.

 In February, Deutsche’s management board gave Sewing the go-ahead for exploratory talks with Commerzbank, a person with knowledge of the matter said.
-There have been contacts among a small circle of executives.
-Talks could end without a deal, the person said.
+There had been contacts among a small circle of executives.

 With the talks now out in the open, and Berlin still pushing for a deal, the companies are under pressure to figure out the mechanics of a fusion and decide whether or not it is workable.
 That decision is seen within weeks.